 So let’s come back to that client with chronic pain.
 Her neck, remember, has been tight for years.
 “That’s just where I carry my tension,” she explains.
 Sure, but chronic tension implies that the body is out of alignment, which means something is pulling it out of alignment.
 Occasionally this will turn out to be a structural (i.e. bone-related) issue, and therefore beyond my ability to fix, but most often it’s soft tissue.

 And if it is soft tissue, I don’t think it’s soft tissue in her neck.
 This is what makes chronic pain so sneaky; what hurts is hardly ever what’s doing the pulling.
 Rather, it’s what is being pulled upon.
 As physiotherapist Diane Lee memorably phrased it, “It’s usually the victims that cry out, not the criminals.”
-The criminal part shortens and stays shortened – which is what happens when, for example, we hold the same posture too often – and those parts that have to brace for stability are the victims.
-They feel tight, yes, but they’re tight in a lengthened position, known as eccentric muscle contraction.
+The criminal part shortens and stays shortened – which is what happens when, for example, we hold the same posture too often – and those parts that have lengthened and/or braced for stability are the victims.
+They feel locked up, yes, but they’re often locked in a lengthened position, known as eccentric muscle contraction.
 As the criminal keeps pulling, the victims must keep bracing, maintaining that eccentric contraction while being stretched to the point where they can barely do their job.
 They start to weaken, and hurt.
 Nearby muscles will clamp down to try to help those victims stabilize the area, but ultimately this tightens the region still more, restricting the fascia and diminishing blood flow such that those victim muscles don’t get all the nutrients they need, which makes them hurt even more, which leads to yet more tension.
 This is the vicious cycle of chronic pain.